NeLy-EPFL/DeepFly3D/README.md

 ![Alt text](images/pose3D.gif?raw=true "Title")

-Drosophila-GUI is a PyTorch and PyQT5 implementation of 2D-3D tethered Drosophila pose estimation.
+DeepFly3D is a PyTorch and PyQT5 implementation of 2D-3D tethered Drosophila pose estimation.
 It aims to provide an interface for pose estimation and to permit further correction of 2D pose estimates, which are automatically converted to 3D pose.

+DeepFly3D **does not require a calibration pattern**, it enforces **geometric constraints using pictorial structure**, which corrects most of the erros, and the **remaining errors can be dealt with easily with GUI assistance**.

 Code for data preparation and augmentation are taken from the [Stacked hourglass network](https://github.com/anewell/pose-hg-train).
 We also use the Stacked Hourglass model for 2D pose estimation.
 We implement custom advances (e.g., GUI) using PyQT5.